 And which style could be more fitting for this purpose than real medieval artworks, that are - most of them - royalty free as a bonus?
 I started to look for phoenixes and general paintings of birds in medieval books.

 This are some of the best works I found.
 Here the phoenix appears to collect its own firewood to burn himself:

 The same as here, from the Morgan Library in New York:

 I like this one especially, for the contrast of the fire with the beautiful blue background.
 The colours were chosen well:

 Oh, I also found this pretty peafowl!

-I also tried to find some artworks of the Simurgh, more or less the oriental equivalent of the Phoenix as described in the Manṭeq al-ṭayr ('the conference of the birds') by the famous medieval sufi Farīd al-Dīn ʿAṭṭār.
+I also looked for artworks of the Simurgh, more or less the oriental equivalent of the Phoenix as described in the Manṭeq al-ṭayr ('Conference of the Birds') by the famous medieval sufi Farīd al-Dīn ʿAṭṭār.

 I like how the sun is drawn here, conveying the idea that the fire is coming from the sun and rising back to its source:

 And no idea what is going on on this artwork, but I get the impression that the poor blue bird in a coat adorned by little moons, is sacrificing himself for his children...

 But all those pictures I didn't use at the end.
 Because I found this guy by accident, an auspicious fox in a blue coat, preaching to two cocks and a goose, with a stick and a beautiful hood.